uses the transformative power of the arts,

 Three-quarters of participants in a study published in the journal Art Therapy, experienced lower levels of the stress hormone cortisol during their 45-minute art-making session.

-Other times the hospital room echoes with laughter and joy, and sometimes, yes, we share tears.
+There are times the hospital room echoes with laughter and joy, and sometimes, yes, we share tears.
 Connective listening is a skill where you hold space for the person.
 So often people are distracted and are not present in the moment.
 That presence coupled with creativity is incredibly impactful.

 I have seen the paradigm shifts and the transformation that creative healing can initiate in myself, in loved ones and the impact on thousands of people.
 As a Keynote speaker for National Organization for the Arts and Healing I spoke about art and resilience.